Saor Éire

 It has been suggested that the support of the then IRA chief of staff, Moss (Maurice) Twomey, was instrumental in the organisation's establishment.
 However, Tim Pat Coogan claimed that Twomey was doubtful about the organisation, worrying about involvement in electoral politics and possible communist influence.

-During its short existence Saor Éire used the republican publication An Phoblacht, under the editorship of Frank Ryan, to report on its progress and to promote its far-left republican views.
+During its short existence Saor Éire used the republican publication An Phoblacht, under the editorship of Frank Ryan between 1926–1933, to report on its progress and to promote its far-left republican views.